NafeelAhmad/Shield-Insurance-Project-/README.md

 We've compiled data covering the period from November 2022 to April 2023 across five diverse cities.
 The dataset encompasses individuals ranging from 18 to 65+, and our focus is on selling nine unique policies through four distinct sales channels.

 ## **General View:**
-In the realm of Insurance sales, Delhi stands out by generating a substantial revenue of 401 million, surpassing that of five other cities.
+In the realm of Insurance sales, Delhi stands out by generating a substantial revenue of 401 million, surpassing that of four other cities.
 This accomplishment can be attributed to a remarkable customer base of 11,007.

 March 2023 shines as a standout month, boasting increased revenue, higher insurance sales, and a larger customer base compared to other months.
 This reflects a peak in performance during this period.